Feeding Therapy begins with an assessment, you can choose to do this in your home (travel fee involved) or in the clinic.

-Don’t forget to bring a range of food that your child eats well and doesn’t eat well so I can get the best picture of your child’s chewing and swallowing muscles.
+Don’t forget to bring a range of food that your child eats well and doesn’t eat well so we can get the best picture of your child’s chewing and swallowing muscles.

-At the end of the feeding assessment, I will write a feeding plan for your child and suggest a review appointment (if needed).
+At the end of the feeding assessment, we will write a feeding plan for your child and suggest a review appointment (if needed).

 So what next?
-Feeding therapy – one of my biggest ethos with feeding are
+Feeding therapy – one of our biggest ethos with feeding are

-- One program does not fix all kids: I am trained in 8 feeding programs with a multitude of feeding lectures by a range of international feeding experts over 15 years of clinical experience.
+- One program does not fix all kids: We are trained in 8 feeding programs with a multitude of feeding lectures by a range of international feeding experts.
 This includes more popular treatment programs such as the Sequential Oral sensory (SOS) program and Ellyn Satter Division of Responsibility but also lesser known but just as good programs and feeding approaches by Susanne Evans Morris, Marsha Dunn Klein, Kristie Gatto, Gillian Griffiths (Sensational Mealtimes), Katja Rowell (STEPS approach), Melanie Potock and many more amazing leaders in the field.
-I am adamant that feeding programs for children must be individualised not only for the child but for the family dynamics.
+We are adamant that feeding programs for children must be individualised not only for the child but for the family dynamics.

 Therapy frequency: For babies and toddlers, therapy frequency may be anywhere between 1-4 sessions.
 For pre-schoolers, this may be up to 8 sessions.
 Children with tube feeding may have short blocks of intensive therapy interspersed between monthly reviews.
 And children with fussy eating difficulties may have up to 2 blocks of 10 fortnightly sessions in a 12 month period.

-Therapy frequency definitely depends on the child and the family but I won’t see children weekly for therapy for 12 months, I insists that parents need to be empowered so that they can continue to work between sessions and without therapy with their kids at home.
+Therapy frequency definitely depends on the child and the family but we won’t see children weekly for therapy for 12 months, we insist that parents need to be empowered so that they can continue to work between sessions and without therapy with their kids at home.
 Feeding should not be a chore/therapy homework nor should it be medicalised.
 It should be a time where the family comes together to chat, connect and enjoy a meal.
-I hope to do the same for you and your child.
+We hope to do the same for you and your child.